-- 5.1.2.
+- 5.1.1.
 If you own or operate an emergency stationary RICE, you must operate the emergency stationary RICE according to the requirements in paragraphs 1. through 3. below.
 In order for the engine to be considered an emergency stationary RICE under 40 CFR 63, subpart ZZZZ, any operation other than emergency operation, maintenance and testing, emergency demand response, and operation in non-emergency situations for 50 hours per year, as described in paragraphs 1. through 3. below, is prohibited.
 If you do not operate the engine according to the requirements in paragraphs 1. through 3 below, the engine will not be considered an emergency engine under 40 CFR, subpart ZZZZ and must meet all requirements for non-emergency engines. - 1.
 There is no time limit on the use of emergency stationary RICE in emergency situations. - 2.
-You may operate your emergency stationary RICE for any combination of the purposes specified in paragraphs i. through iii. below for a maximum of 100 hours per calendar year.
-Any operation for non-emergency situations as allowed by paragraph 3. below counts as part of the 100 hours per calendar year allowed by this paragraph. - i.
+You may operate your emergency stationary RICE for the purposes specified in this paragraph 2. for a maximum of 100 hours per calendar year.
+Any operation for non-emergency situations as allowed by paragraph 3. below counts as part of the 100 hours per calendar year allowed by this paragraph.

 Emergency stationary RICE may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The owner or operator may petition the Administrator for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating that federal, state, or local standards require maintenance and testing of emergency RICE beyond 100 hours per calendar year. - ii.
-Emergency stationary RICE may be operated for emergency demand response for periods in which the Reliability Coordinator under the North American Electric Reliability Corporation (NERC) Reliability Standard EOP-002-3, Capacity and Energy Emergencies (incorporated by reference, see §63.14), or other authorized entity as determined by the Reliability Coordinator, has declared an Energy Emergency Alert Level 2 as defined in the NERC Reliability Standard EOP-002-3.
+The owner or operator may petition the Administrator for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating that federal, state, or local standards require maintenance and testing of emergency RICE beyond 100 hours per calendar year.

-- iii.
-Emergency stationary RICE may be operated for periods where there is a deviation of voltage or frequency of 5 percent or greater below standard voltage or frequency. - 3.
-Emergency stationary RICE located at major sources of HAP may be operated for up to 50 hours per calendar year in non-emergency situations.
+3. Emergency stationary RICE located at major sources of HAP may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing and emergency demand response provided in paragraph 2. above.
 The 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-[45CSR34, 40 CFR § 63.6640(f)]
+[45CSR34, 40 CFR §§63.6640(f), (f)(1), (f)(2)(i) and (f)(3)]